 Abstract mentor programme

-This year, EPH Conference and EUPHA again provide an Abstract Mentor Programme providing an opportunity for young and/or less experienced abstract submitters to receive feedback from experienced reviewers.
+This year again, EPH Conference and EUPHA provide an Abstract Mentor Programme offering an opportunity for young and/or less experienced abstract submitters to receive feedback from experienced reviewers.
 The programme is especially targeted at researchers who have limited access to colleagues to ask for guidance and comments on their proposed abstracts.

 The programme is completely independent of the abstract review and selection process.
-Experienced reviewers will act as mentors.
+Experienced reviewers from the International Scientific Committee and EUPHA Sections will act as mentors.

 Mentors will provide one-time, anonymous feedback on the writing and format of an abstract.
 They are not asked to provide technical support on research methods, analysis, or the report of results.
 They do not correct spelling and grammar.